Originally posted December 21, 2015. Re-posting in time for Tiger Woods’ announced return… so he says…

 That’s exactly what the above passage is saying – there will be some separation, as I’ve said and demonstrated, but that occurs on the down swing, and it doesn’t occur during the back swing.

-This article made my day – now, if only this was the way golf fitness and strength training were done all around, instead of the modern madness and the garbage theories floating around.
+This article made my day – now, if only this was the way golf fitness and strength training were done all around.